EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Deriving an OSCORE context from EDHOC {#app-a2}

-When EDHOC is used to derive parameters for OSCORE {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC session identifiers are unique Recipient IDs in OSCORE.
+When EDHOC is used to derive parameters for OSCORE {{I-D.ietf-core-object-security}}, the parties must make sure that the EDHOC connection identifiers are unique Recipient IDs in OSCORE.
 In case that the CoAP client is party U and the CoAP server is party V:

 * The AEAD Algorithm is AEAD_V, as defined in this document

 * The Key Derivation Function (KDF) is HKDF_V, as defined in this document

-* The Client's Sender ID is S_V, as defined in this document
+* The Client's Sender ID is C_V, as defined in this document

-* The Server's Sender ID is S_U, as defined in this document
+* The Server's Sender ID is C_U, as defined in this document

 * The Master Secret is derived as EDHOC-Exporter("OSCORE Master Secret", length), where length is equal to the key length (in bytes) of AEAD_V.